keiyoushi/extensions-source/CONTRIBUTING.md

 ### Android Debugger

+> [!IMPORTANT]
+> Rooted device required.
+If you are using an emulator instead, make sure you choose a profile without Google Play.

 You can leverage the Android Debugger to step through your extension while debugging.

 You *cannot* simply use Android Studio's `Debug 'module.name'` -> this will most likely result in an